Daily bulletin on solar and geomagnetic activity from the SIDC

 Coronal mass ejections

-No coronal mass ejections (CMEs) were observed in the available coronagraph imagery over the past 24 hours.
+No other Earth-directed coronal mass ejections (CMEs) have been identified in the available coronagraph imagery over the past 24 hours.

 Solar wind